 That being said, there is a whole science to creating effective visuals, and this science starts with understanding why they are so important.
 Here are four reasons why good graphics can simplify your reporting.

-2.5 quintillion bytes of data daily, with 90 percent of that data generated within the previous two years alone.
+2.5 quintillion bytes of data were made daily, with 90 percent generated within the previous two years alone.
 Even the most skilled analysts can’t sort through this business data and gain insights.
 This is where visuals come in.

 <iframe width=”960″ height=”540″ src=”https://www.youtube.com/embed/bAyrObl7TYE” frameborder=”0″ allow=”accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture” allowfullscreen></iframe>